Custom Converter

 Design a POJO Converter

-A POJO converter usually is designed for the Java objects that are now owned by the application.
+A POJO converter usually is designed for the Java objects that are not owned by the application.
 So, it has to deal with reflection heavily.
 The following sample code runs in JDK 11.
 It's easy to tweak few API for JDK 8.

 Define POJO Object